0xPaladin/Endless/rpg-dev.md

 *Layout for ttrpg development to support Endless.*

 Endless will feature a Science Fantasy setting (tech + magic) that is loosely based upon the cryptocurrency market.
-Every major chain (coin) will have its own people, places an things...
+Every major chain (coin) will have its own people, places and things...

 ## Core Book
 **Using OSR Systems in Endless**